-The fact is, too many people stay on past their prime.
+The fact is, too many people stay past their prime.
 There comes a point for each of us where the value we are adding begins to diminish and the time comes to reinvent ourselves, moving on to something different or to focus on other priorities.

 Life is meant to have many chapters.
 When you find yourself holding on for the mere fact of holding on, it is time to rethink why you are staying.
 Successful people need to have a passion for what they are doing and to genuinely want to be the best at it.
-This is why going through the motions because you do not know what else to do or because you don’t want to give up the money and security will eventually catch up with you.
-People will begin to notice that you are no longer bringing your “A Game” to the table.
+This is why going through the motions (because you do not know what else to do or because you don’t want to give up the money and security) will eventually catch up with you.
+People will notice that you are no longer bringing your “A Game” to the table.

 I am not advocating change for the sake of change as this can be equally problematic.
 However, I am encouraging you to pay close attention to how you feel about your work and about your life.
 Good can be the enemy of great if you are not careful and comfort breeds complacency.
 Instead of always doing what is easy, convenient, or expected; push yourself to redefine what’s possible.
 If you feel yourself slipping a bit or losing your edge, ask yourself why.
-Go back, reassess your definition of success, and see how you are measuring up to it.
+Go back, reassess your definition of success, and see how you are measuring up against it.

 In everyone’s life there comes a time to walk away from “what is” to recreate and embrace “what could be.”
 The most successful people I know are always much more focused on “why” they are doing something rather than just “what” they are doing.
 Once you scaled the mountaintop, find another mountain to climb.
 Go out on top and move forward!